 Close Menu

-Once an individual establishes a permanent residence outside North Carolina and takes the proper steps to become a licensed driver there, they must surrender their North Carolina license plate and driver license to the N.C.
+Once you establish a permanent residence outside North Carolina and take the proper steps to become a licensed driver there, you must surrender your North Carolina license plate and driver license to the N.C.
 Division of Motor Vehicles.

-North Carolina license plates can be returned at any NCDMV license plate agency or by mailing them to:
+You can return your North Carolina license plate at any NCDMV license plate agency or by mailing it to:

 NCDMV Vehicle Registration Section